Skip to main content

 Ideological workplace violence is directed at an organization, its people, and/or property for ideological, religious, or political reasons.
 The violence is perpetrated by extremists and value-driven groups justified by their beliefs.
 Many of the recent active shooter and terrorist incidents across the globe fall under this bucket.
 One of the most impactful forms of workplace violence recently has been active shooter incidents.

-Improving safety and preventing workplace violence incidents should be a top priority for all employers.
-Download the 2023 Active Shooter Preparedness Report to learn actionable recommendations for improving active shooter preparedness.
+Download the Active Shooter Preparedness Report to learn actionable recommendations for improving active shooter preparedness.

 Request a Demo